metacpan/metacpan-cpan-extracted/distros/T/Template-Plex/README.md

 The `init` block does not inject any content into a template, but manipulates the state of a template.

-Each template has access to it's self, using the `$self` variable.
+Each template has access to it self, using the `$self` variable.
 This comes in very handy when loading sub templates and doing more advanced task or even extending the template system.

 So far we have seen the `do` and `init` directives.
 General code can also be